sundar-k565/sundar-k565/README.md

 -->

 <h1 align="center">Hi 👋, I'm Sundara Kannappan</h1>
 <h3>Hey There, Nice to meet you!
 I am currently acting as an opensource contributor and freelancer.
-I'm an undergraduate computer science engineer, a web researcher and developer.</h3>
+I'm an undergraduate computer science engineer, a web researcher, database designer and developer.</h3>

 - 📫 How to reach me **official_esskay@proton.me**